lucasmccomb/watson-assistant-chatbot-ui/README.md

         ***NOTE: Do not wrap any values in the `.env` file in quotes.***
     7. Click 'Manage' in the upper-left of the page to navigate back to the Watson Assistant service dashboard
         <img src="./screenshots/5-f.png" alt="Image 5-f" width="400px"/>
-    8. Click the 'Launch Tool' button
+    8. Click the 'Launch tool' button
         <img src="./screenshots/5-g.png" alt="Image 5-g" width="400px"/>
     9. A new browser tab will open displaying the IBM Watson Assistant tool
     10. Click on the 'Assistants' tab